OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 When a library contains a license in which the application IP needs to be open-sourced, check if there is an alternative for the library which can be used to provide similar functionalities.

-Note: In case of a hybrid app, please check the buildtools used: most of them do have a license enumeration plugin to find the licenses being used.
+Note: In case of a hybrid app, please check the build tools used: most of them do have a license enumeration plugin to find the licenses being used.

 When the sources are not available, one can decompile the app and check the jar files.
 When Dexguard or Proguard are applied properly, then version information about the library is often gone.
-Otherwise you can still find it very often in the comments of the java files of given libraries.
+Otherwise you can still find it very often in the comments of the Java files of given libraries.
 Tools such as MobSF can help in analyzing the possible libraries packed with the application.
 If you can retrieve the version of the library, either via comments, or via specific methods used in certain versions, you can look them up for their licenses being used by hand.

 #### Dynamic Analysis

-The dynamic analysis of this secion comprises validating whether the copyrights of the licensens have been adhered to.
+The dynamic analysis of this section comprises validating whether the copyrights of the licenses have been adhered to.
 This often means that the application should have an `about` or `EULA` section in which the copy-right statements are noted as required by the license of the third party library.

 ### References